List of Batwoman characters: Mary Hamilton / Poison Mary

-Mary Elizabeth Hamilton (portrayed by Nicole Kang; seasons 1–3) is Kate's stepsister and a medical student/influencer-in-the-making loosely based on Bette Kane.
+Mary Hamilton (portrayed by Nicole Kang; seasons 1–3) is Kate's stepsister and a medical student/influencer-in-the-making loosely based on Bette Kane.
 She makes it her mission to provide aid to those living in Gotham's under-served communities.

-In season two, Mary's clinic was shut down by Jacob following the incident with Amygdala.
-Though Mary will not allow this to happen and finds a way to keep it opened.
-Jacob allows it to remain open after she treated his Snakebite drug and he helps to tend to those who have been given zombie personalities by the latest Snakebite drug.
+In season two, Mary's clinic was shut down by Jacob following the incident with Amygdala. though Mary will not allow this to happen and finds a way to keep it open.
+Jacob allows the clinic to remain open after she treated his Snakebite drug and he helps to tend to those who have been given zombie personalities by the latest Snakebite drug.
 Upon the revelation that Black Mask had Enigma brainwash Kate into being Circe Sionis, Mary did use a sedative on her as she notes that Kate and "Circe" are fighting for control of Kate's body.
 Following Jacob's arrest, Mary gets a call from him stating that he is being transferred to a prison in Metropolis and to avoid getting targeted by the False Face Society.
-Her clinic comes in handy during the riots instigated by Black Mask and she figured out that the Snakebite found on Russell Tavaroff's body can be converted into a vapor to free Kate from the "Circe" personality.
+Her clinic comes in handy during the riots instigated by Black Mask and she figured out that the Snakebite found on Russell Tavaroff's body can be converted into a vapor to free Kate from the "Circe" persona.

 In season three, Mary gets ensnared by Poison Ivy's vine.
 She starts to place plants in her clinic with one of them helping in the thawing of Jordan Moore.
 It is then revealed that Mary was infected by the plant that caused her to be corrupted and become a new Poison Ivy that's referred to as Poison Mary when exposed to sunlight, where she attacked Chris Hayner and trapped Virgil Getty.
 Under this control, Mary was able to steal the Batwing component that contained the Lucius Fox A.I. to make use of it during the confrontation at the botanical gardens.
 After getting away, Mary drives off with Alice to another location, the pair becoming lovers.
 After Batwoman's attempt to cure her, Mary changes her appearance where she sports a copy of Poison Ivy's outfit.
 Alice has called this form "Poison Mary".
 When Poison Mary infiltrated Marquis Jet's party, she revealed some secrets about Batwoman which led to him taking a disguised Luke captive.
 During a confrontation on the roof, Poison Mary escapes when Marquis was hit by the desiccation formula that was supposed to be used on Poison Mary.
 After mind-controlling Alice to sleep, Poison Mary makes her way to where Poison Ivy is.
 They then end up in an embrace that brings Poison Ivy back to full power.
 When at Gotham Dam, Poison Ivy drains Poison Mary completely when trying to destroy the dam, returning her to normal.